naman22a/sar/README.md

 We have 2 models in model folder, train them from there respective files

--   gan.ipynb
+-   src/GAN-colorization.ipynb
--   classification.ipynb
+-   src/classification.ipynb

-Copy `sar.keras` and `classification.keras` from model folder to server folder
+Copy `models/GAN-colorization.keras` and `models/classification.keras` from model folder to server/models folder

 ### 2. Setup the Server